 Saying “I’m sorry” to your toddler can be hard.
 On one hand, you feel like you want to apologize for everything bad they have to go through.
-On the other hand, you want to remain an authority figure and someone she sees as a perfect role model, incapable of wrongdoing.
-Knowing when to apologize, and how to do it, can actually strengthen your relationship with Baby, and models positive behaviors she will use for her whole life.
+On the other hand, you want to remain an authority figure and someone they see as a perfect role model, incapable of wrongdoing.
+Knowing when to apologize, and how to do it, can actually strengthen your relationship with Baby, and models positive behaviors they will use for their whole life.

 When to apologize